NeshHari/XMonad/README.md

 ```
 *Note: Look at my [lsp.lua](./nvim/.config/nvim/after/plugin/lsp.lua) for configuration post installation.*

 To ensure complete compatibility [Haskell Language Server (HLS)](https://github.com/neovim/nvim-lspconfig/blob/master/doc/server_configurations.md#user-content-hls) with Neovim, XMonad should be [setup](https://xmonad.org/INSTALL.html) using stack or cabal.
-Installing via pacman/AUR will result in "could not find module" or "unknown package" errors on import of any module, despite HLS successfully attaching and running on Neovim buffer.
+Installing via Pacman/AUR will result in "could not find module" or "unknown package" errors on import of any module, despite HLS successfully attaching and running on Neovim buffer.
 HLS provides various features such as diagnostics, completions, code actions, and formatting.
 [Ormolu](https://haskell-language-server.readthedocs.io/en/latest/features.html) is utilised as my formatter of choice.
 The complete list of features is provided [here](https://haskell-language-server.readthedocs.io/en/latest/features.html).

-Additionally, a minimal hie.yaml must be defined as follows for HLS to function.
+A minimal hie.yaml must be defined for HLS to function.
 ```yaml
 cradle:
     stack: